How to use the verb tell correctly βœ…

 12. He has a brilliant mind but he __________________when it comes to handy work around the house.

-You can find my contact information on the contact page of this website or connect with me for the answers and explanations to this quiz. πŸ“
+You can find my contact information by clicking on the ➑️ contact page of this website or connect with me for the answers and explanations to this quiz. πŸ“

 The semicolon ; πŸ‘©πŸ»β€πŸ«